Chief Information Officer (CIO) Career Path & Training

 CIO Job Outlook

-According to the latest projections from the U.S. Bureau of Labor Statistics, employment for IT managers and executives is expected to grow by 11% from 2018 to 2028, much faster than the average for all occupations.
-However, only a fraction of these 46,000+ new job openings will be for Chief Information Officer.
+According to the latest projections from the U.S. Bureau of Labor Statistics, employment for IT managers and executives is expected to grow by 11% from 2020 to 2030, faster than the average for all occupations.
+However, only a fraction of these 52,000+ new job openings will be for Chief Information Officer.
 Traditionally, CIOs are only employed in enterprises and large companies, and with one slot per company, competition is fierce.

 Here are some industry trends you can capitalize on to improve your chances of becoming CIO:

 - In an effort to reduce overhead and boost productivity, enterprises are outsourcing a range of IT services to specialized cloud-based providers.
 To leverage this rapidly growing trend, hone your soft skills in vendor management and contract negotiation, and enhance your working knowledge of cloud computing.

 - Many enterprises are making data analysis a top priority through 2025 and beyond.
 Prospective CIOs (and really all corporate officers) should be well-versed in business intelligence (BI) tools, techniques and technologies, and be prepared to tell your employer how you can use their data stores to spark a competitive edge.

 - Cyber security, mobile development, and cloud engineering are other subjects at the heart of enterprise wish lists.
 Increase your value by becoming a subject matter expert in one (or more) of these hot IT disciplines.

 Sources: U.S. Bureau of Labor Statistics' Occupational Outlook Handbook | The Wall Street Journal